Demo 4: The Spectral Theorem, Diagonalization, and Hermitian Matrices#

 Positive (Semi-)Definite Matrices#

-Positive (semi-)definite matrices have some properties that make them even easier to perform calculations with.
+Positive (semi-)definite matrices have some properties that make them particularly easier to perform calculations with.
 They are furthermore Hermitian and hence fulfill everything we have worked through in this demo.
+See the definitions in the textbook.
 You will mainly notice this during matrix manipulations, and this is thus not something we necessarily notice when using Sympy/CAS.
 Sympy is, though, constructed with two functions that make it easy to find out whether a matrix is positive definite or positive semi-definite.

 A = Matrix([[5,8,4,1],